 It's comparisons like this that are the reason why I feel that I can't rate this album too highly.
 On one hand, I see and respect the effort to shake things up while also keeping familiarity within the theme and word play.
 After all, this project was partially produced by Dr. Dre himself, a reunion many fans have been eager for.
 The issue is that the old Eminem and new Eminem are both fighting for the spotlight in an age where people aren't sure themselves what they want from him.
 This divide is ever apparent in what I see as a major difference in quality between some tracks over others.
 The songs I enjoy, I genuinely love; but the ones that fall flat are certainly not welcome in my daily rotation.

 It's with a heavy heart that I rate "Music To Be Murdered By" a 6/10.
 I find that it's slightly above average only due to the masterful lyricism and the production (when it's at its best).
 This leaves a lot of room for improvement and I hope Shady takes some time to reflect on what he wants out of his music, as his current trajectory doesn't prove promising.
-One thing is for certain; this is music that can murder someone.
-Whether that's good or bad depends on your experience.
-I suggest listeners take precaution and weigh exceptions upon their first listen.
+One thing is for certain; this is music that can murder someone, in good ways and bad.
+I suggest listeners take precaution and weigh exceptions upon your first listen.